How To Build Your Ultimate Ski Quiver

 Carving Ski: These skis are designed to turn on hardpack snow.
 They have a narrower waist, stiff flex, and full camber, so you can easily lay them on edge to get the perfect carve.
 Skis in this category can range from race skis to skis that morph between carving and all-mountain.

 Powder Ski: These skis are for the deep powder days.
-They are the widest skis you can buy so you can float on top of the snow.
-They will have rocker, or early rise in the tips and/or tails and have a softer flex.
-This will make them more enjoyable and easier to ski in deep snow.
+They are the widest skis you can buy, so you can float on top of the snow.
+They will have a rocker, or early rise in the tips and/or tails, andย a softer flex.
+This will make it more enjoyable and easier to ski in deep snow.

-Backcountry Touring Ski: These are designed to ski uphill when you attach climbing skins to them.
+Backcountry Touring Ski: These are designed to ski uphill when you attach climbing skins.
 They tend to be built lighter to make the uphill easier.
 Skis in this category can range greatly.
-Wider and heavier models can be used for winter/powder touring or as a 50/50 ski for both the resort and the backcountry.
+Wider and heavier models can be used for winter/powder touring or as a 50/50 ski for the resort and the backcountry.
 Lighter, skinnier touring skies can be used for a dedicated backcountry setup or spring/summer touring.

 How do I know what’s best for me?

-To answer this question, you have to consider how you ski and where you ski.
+To answer this question, you must consider how and where you ski.
 There is no one answer for everyone.
 Do you ski mostly the groomers and only occasionally ski off-piste?
-Are you constantly exploring the mountain looking for the best stashes?
+Are you constantly exploring the mountain, looking for the best stashes?
 Do you live for the powder day?
 Are you located in a region (or traveling to one) that gets consistent snowfall or somewhere where hardpack or ice is more common?

 The answers to the above questions will determine your quiver, but below are some potential scenarios.

-If you like to ski everything, then a classic three ski quiver would be to own a carving ski, an all-mountain ski, and a powder ski.
+If you like to ski everything, then a classic three-ski quiver would be to own a carving ski, an all-mountain ski, and a powder ski.
 If you stay on the main trails and only occasionally hit the powder, then a two-ski quiver of carving and all-mountain would suffice.
-If you live for powder and finding stashes, then a good all-mountain and powder ski fits the bill.
-If you want to hit the backcountry, you must decide what touring ski to add to your quiver.
+If you live for powder and finding stashes, a good all-mountain and powder ski fits the bill.
+To hit the backcountry, you must decide what touring ski to add to your quiver.
 Add a park ski if you plan to do that as well.
 The most obsessed skiers might have five or more skis in their quiver for more defined conditions.

 Is there anything else to consider?

 I personally have a four-ski quiver.
 It includes my all-mountain daily driver, a carving ski, a 50/50 backcountry/powder ski, and an all-mountain rock ski.
-I could probably add a dedicated powder ski to my quiver, but I know that they would only get used on the deepest of days.
+I could add a dedicated powder ski to my quiver, but they would only get used on the deepest days.
 Maybe I’ll look for a deal for one online or at a ski swap soon.

 I hope this helps you, and good luck building your perfect quiver.